 In addition, Harper was active in other women’s groups and community organizations including the Board of the Georgia Children’s Home Society Auxiliary, the Women’s Division of the Atlanta Chamber of Commerce, Atlanta Women’s Club (life member), the Decatur Women’s Club, the Atlanta Branch of the Pen Women of America, the Atlanta Historical Society, Druid Hills Methodist Church, Atlanta Quota Club (president), and Magnolia Garden Club (president).

-Further explore Harper’s remarkable story through the collections at our Kenan Research Center.
-Her influence can be found in the collections of the Magnolia Garden Club, MSS 917; Harper’s Flowers Photographs, VIS 239; Harper Family Photographs, VIS 366; and the Adelle Bartlett Harper Papers.
+We invite you to explore more about this remarkable woman highlighted in the Kenan Research Center collections including Magnolia Garden Club, MSS 917; Harper’s Flowers Photographs, VIS 239; Harper Family Photographs, VIS 366; and the Adelle Bartlett Harper Papers.

 Kenan Research Center is currently open by appointment only.
 To schedule a time to visit, please contact us at 404.814.4040 or email@example.com at least two business days in advance.